 You sense a note of disapproval or a hint of criticism in something your spouse says.
 It seems that your teenage son has deliberately disregarded your rule about no dirty shoes in the house again.
 Don’t automatically assume the worst.
 Believe the best and find out more before jumping to conclusions that can unnecessarily put you in adversarial mode.

 One of the best gifts you can give someone does not involve bringing a present, but being present.
-[Tweet This] Really focus on being with them, not with your cell phone.
+Really focus on being with the people you love, not with your cell phone.
 Also, focus on what they are saying to you.
 We men particularly need to recognize that there’s a difference between hearing and listening.
-I may be able to repeat back to Susan word for word what she told me in a conversation, but she knows whether I’m really listening or not.
-Here are some ideas on how to communicate better with your spouse.
+I may be able to repeat back to Susan word for word what she told me in a conversation, but she knows whether I’m really listening.

 Of course, you pitch in to help when there’s a big need, but those little things can mean a lot too.
 What can you do to help lighten their load on a regular basis?
 If Susan is going to be driving somewhere, I make sure the car is gassed up.
-It’s not that she couldn’t do it herself, but that simple gesture fills her “love tank” too.
+It’s not that she couldn’t do it herself, but that simple gesture fills her “love tank,” too.
 So pick up the dirty clothes or replace that burned-out light bulb without having to be asked.
-This article on Four S’s to Show Kindness may give you some more ideas.
+Another of my articles, called Four S’s to Show Kindness may give you some more ideas.

-Your spouse and children need to know that you are for them.
-That you may not always approve of what they do, but that your love for them is not based on their actions.
+Your spouse and children need to know that you are for them—that you may not always approve of what they do, but your love for them is not based on their actions.
 Let them know I love you, no matter what.
 You might speak this, but you will also show it in your actions and your attitude.
-A smile and a hug can tell someone they are safe when the world seems to have ganged up on them.
-Ask yourself: Do you accept your children for who they are?
+A smile and a hug can tell others they are safe when the world seems to have ganged up on them.
+Ask yourself: Do you accept your children for who they are

 Which of these everyday gifts is most meaningful to you?
 What would you add to the list?
-Share your thoughts and ideas here.
+Share in a comment below.